 Taxis in Japan

-Taxis are popular transport options for those expats living in big cities without cars.
-Beware, though, that rates are costly and run up quickly.
+Taxis are a popular transportation option for expats living in big cities without cars.
+Beware, though, that rates are costly and can quickly add up.
 Many drivers don't speak English fluently, so it's best to know the destination in Japanese or have the address written down to show them.

 Useful links